-For the rest of the paper, we assume flash arrays with some level of redundancy.
-We use N{ssd} and k to represent the number of devices and parities (e.g., N{ssd} =4 and k=1 in a 4-drive RAID-5 array).
+For the rest of the article, we assume flash arrays with some level of redundancy.
+We use $N{ssd}$ and k to represent the number of devices and parities (e.g., $N{ssd} = 4$ and k = 1 in a four-drive RAID-5 array).

-LATENCY UNPREDICTABILITY IN FLASH ARRAYS
+2 LATENCY UNPREDICTABILITY IN FLASH ARRAYS

 SSD firmware must perform background management operations such as GC, which will cause channel/chip-level read/write contention with foreground (user) read I/Os.
-To show the GC impact to latency predictability in flash arrays, imagine a typical sequential large read to block addresses B1 to B4 that are striped across multiple SSDs.
+To show the GC impact to latency predictability in flash arrays, imagine a typical sequential large read to block addresses $B_1$ to $B_4$ that are striped across multiple SSDs.
 If one of them is "unpredictable" (e.g., must wait for a background operation to finish), then the entire large read will be delayed.
-Figure 1a and 1c show the cascading impact of a busy SSD (doing GC) to large user I/Os (stripe-IOs) in consumer- and enterprise- level flash arrays, respectively.
+Figure 1(a) and (c) show the cascading impact of a busy SSD (doing GC) to large user I/Os (stripe-IOs) in consumer-and enterprise-level flash arrays, respectively.

-Here, we form a RAID-0 on 4 real SSDs (see Figure 1 captions) with 4KB chunk size; we run 16KB full-stripe random reads (foreground).
-To trigger different intensities of GC (background) noises, we also inject random-write noises of 1, 10, 40, 100, and 800 KWPS (kilo-writes-per-second) where "1W" implies a 4KB random write.
-Every i^{th} full-stripe read generates 4 page sub-IOs.
+Here, we form a RAID-0 on four real SSDs (see Figure 1 captions) with 4-KB chunk size; we run 16-KB full-stripe random reads (foreground).
+To trigger different intensities of GC (background) noises, we also inject random-write noises of 1, 10, 40, 100, and 800 KWPS (kilo-writes-per-second) where "1W" implies a 4-KB random write.
+Every $i^{th}$ full-stripe read generates four page sub-IOs.
 We instrument Linux Software RAID to measure the latency of every sub-IO.
-Thus, for every i^{th} read, we measure 4 sub-IO latencies $L{i1}..L{i4}$ from the 4 SSDs.
-We then measure the longest delayed (latest) sub-IO with the following slowdown metric: $S_i = Max(L{ij})/Median(L{ij})$ where j=1..4.
-With 4 drives we use the 2nd earliest time as the median.
-Put simply, S_i represents the slowdown to wait for the latest returned page (the tail) in every full-stripe read i.
+Thus, for every $i^{th}$ read, we measure four sub-IO latencies $L{i1}..L{i4}$ from the four SSDs.
+We then measure the longest delayed (latest) sub-IO with the following slowdown metric: $S_i = Max(L{ij})/Median(L{ij})$ , where j = 1..4.
+With four drives, we use the second earliest time as the median.
+Put simply, $S_i$ represents the slowdown to wait for the latest returned page (the tail) in every full-stripe read i.